 Seeking consent from the relevant contacts for the domain, through an automated email verification process where approval requests are sent to both, at a minimum, the admin and technical contacts at the Registry for both parties to consent to the update.
 (Note: Some contacts are slow to respond which creates inefficiency in the validation process.
 In certain circumstances, third party verification is also required, e.g. Governmental approvals)

 The verified change request is transmitted to NTIA for authorization.
-For changes that impact the root zone file, the change request is also transmitted to the Root Zone Maintainer (RZM).
-This is performed via an online interface.
+For changes that impact the root zone file, the change request is also transmitted to the Root Zone Maintainer This is performed via an online interface.

-Once confirmed, notification is sent by NTIA to IANA, and for changes that impact the root zone file, to the RZM authorizing the change request for implementation.
+Once confirmed, notification is sent by NTIA to IANA, and for changes that impact the root zone file, to the Root Zone Maintainer authorizing the change request for implementation.

-Prior to implementation, the RZM repeats automated technical compliance checks on the request and once verified, implements the change within the root zone file.
+Prior to implementation, the Root Zone Maintainer repeats automated technical compliance checks on the request and once verified, implements the change within the root zone file.
 This file is typically published twice daily.

-On publication of updates to the root zone file, RZM notifies IANA, who verifies the changes match the requested changes, and notifies the Registry.
+On publication of updates to the root zone file, Root Zone Maintainer notifies IANA, who verifies the changes match the requested changes, and notifies the Registry.

 The processing role currently undertaken by the NTIA will no longer exist in a post-transition environment and those steps will no longer be undertaken.
-This means that IANA will have responsibility for triggering implementation at the conclusion of processing.
-The question of liability for failure to deliver service and impact it has on customers is outside the scope of this DT.
+This means that IANA will have responsibility for triggering implementation at the conclusion of processing and communicating directly with the maintainer of the Root Zone.

 IANA’s online systems operate 24 hours a day, 365 days a year, except for maintenance periods, as befits a service that has customers around the globe.

 Monitoring Past Performance:

-(we accept past performance is no indication of future performance but is does capture the status-quo).
+(We accept past performance is no indication of future performance but is does capture the status-quo).

 The SLE Group conducted historical analysis of IANA performance based on two sources: data published in IANA performance reports, and transaction logs provided by ccTLD registries interacting with the IANA root management function.
 The data sources were for the period September 2013 to January 2015, which provided approximately 565 total data points – only 27 transactions took longer than 9 days and 13 took longer than 12 days.
 It should also be highlighted that some/much of the delay is as a result of the Registry not responding to IANA to authorize the change request – so the delay is not necessarily within IANA's control.
 4 transactions took longer than 1 year (which is not necessarily a problem if the stability of the DNS is assured).
 A summary of this research is presented: <enter URL>